Vanshbhattok/Spotify-Web-Player-Project/README.md

 ## 🧠 How It Works

 - Express serves static frontend files from the `public/` folder.
-- Songs are hosted on **Cloudinary** to avoid large file handling on GitHub or Render.
+- Songs are hosted on **Cloudinary** to avoid large file handling on GitHub or Vercel, Railway & Render.
 - Playlist metadata (`info.json`) is dynamically fetched and rendered.
 - On clicking a playlist card, songs load and stream directly from their Cloudinary URLs.